Alameda Flea Market - Alameda, CALIFORNIA + Bonus: Top 10 San Francisco Bay Area Flea Markets

 Read: Alameda Point Antiques Faire on Fleamapket

-BONUS: San Francisco Bay Area Flea Markets (top 10)
+Don’t miss these other San Francisco Bay Area Flea Markets!

-If go to the Alameda Flea Market, don’t miss to visit other flea markets located in the San Francisco Bay Area.
+If you go to the Alameda Flea Market, don’t miss to visit other flea markets located in the San Francisco Bay Area.
 San Francisco Bay Area flea markets offer plenty of random kitsch and vintage stuff to please thrifters and cheap-a-holics.
-From Treasure Island to Alameda, Berkeley, Alemany, West End, Solano, and the Bay Area Community College Flea Markets, local Bay Area flea markets offer some great prices as well as unexpected finds.
-In fact, the Bay Area boasts some of the best flea markets in the country!
+From Treasure Island to Alameda, Berkeley, Alemany, Solano Way, and the Bay Area Community College Flea Markets, local Bay Area flea markets promise a great day out!

 Discover our low-down on the Top 10 San Francisco Bay Area Flea Markets (review)